MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 ## What is included in a GitHub Actions workflow

-Workflows are made up of one or more job.
+Workflows are made up of one or more jobs.
 Within a job, there are steps made up of individual actions.
 See [Introduction to GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions) to learn more about GitHub Actions concepts.

 ## Where can I see complete workflow examples